-It typically takes an average of 4.67 hours for Lind to load the J5200 barge to its 1,850 cy capacity when mining sand at Middle Ground Shoal.
-Depending on the offloading locations, the entire operation - including loading, unloading and travel time - can take anywhere from 8 to 24 hours.
+Once the barge is loaded, it travels to an upland offloading location.
+Depending on the mining and offloading locations, a single event-including loading, unloading, and travel time-can take anywhere from 8 to 24 hours.
 Tidal conditions may further reduce the frequency of sand mining operations and disturbance of the sand shoals (e.g, the onset of low tide at the time a barge is available to return to the sand shoal or arrive at an offload location could delay the sand mining activity).
-Under these circumstances from an operational perspective, the greatest frequency that the same mining vessel would disturb any single area is twice in any 24-hour period.
+Under these circumstances, from an operational perspective, the greatest frequency that the same mining vessel could disturb any single area is two times in any 24-hour period.